raccoongang/credentials/docs/verifiable_credentials/extensibility.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note::
-    Status information allows instant checks to figure out if the presented verifiable credential is still valid and actual.
+    Status information allows instant checks to figure out if the presented verifiable credential is still valid.
+The credential issuer can invalidate a verifiable credential by updating its indexed record in the status list.

 `Status List v2021`_ is a special kind of verifiable credential.
 It serves as a mechanism of verification for issued verifiable credentials (meaning, it does not carry achievement information itself but it is a registry of statuses for all created achievement-related verifiable credentials).